Abstract submission will open on September 1st, 2021

 3. Text must be in single line spacing.

-Abstracts should be completed and submitted by Friday 6 December, 2019
+All abstracts should be completed and submitted by Friday 10 December, 2021

 1. A “blind” review process will be used.
 Therefore please do not include authors or affiliations within your abstract document.
 The names of authors and their affiliations (institutions) will be submitted during the online submission process.